orbitdb/field-manual/01_Tutorial/01_Basics.md

     - The **access control list** of the database
     - The **type** of the database
     - The **name** of the database
-3. The final part is the name you provided, in this case `pieces`, which becomes the final part of the multiaddress
+3. The final part is the name you provided, in this case `pieces`, which becomes the final part of the multiaddress.

-Learn more about multiaddress and manifest in the [OrbitDB Guide](https://github.com/orbitdb/orbit-db/blob/main/GUIDE.md#address)
+Learn more about multiaddress and manifest in the [OrbitDB Guide](https://github.com/orbitdb/orbit-db/blob/main/GUIDE.md#address).

 #### What just happened?